 While taking up any new activity can provide enjoyment, some, like martial arts, can improve your life in many more ways.
 I wanted to know more about all of the improvements martial arts could bring to your life and decided to bring them together to be looked at holistically.

 Training martial arts can improve your life in many ways the most obvious of which are improving physical health and self-defense skills.
-Other significant benefits include improving your mental health, social skills, self-discipline, and providing stress relief.
+Other significant benefits include improving your mental health, social skills, and self-discipline alongside providing stress relief.

 Read on to learn more about the specific ways training martial arts can have a positive impact on your life alongside some adjustments that can maximize these impacts.